 Quantum key distribution (QKD) is aimed to provide unconditionally secure communication.
 The notion of unconditional security means that an eavesdropper is allowed to have unlimited computational power.
 In theory, the eavesdropper is restricted only by quantum mechanics.
 The first QKD protocol was discovered by Bennett and Brassard in 1984 \cite{BB84} and is thus called the BB84 protocol.
 A number of unconditional security proofs for the BB84 protocol were proposed \cite{Mayers0,Mayers,ShorPreskill, Renner,Koashi,GisinRenner,Toma}, which gave rise to a beautiful mathematical theory.

-Security proofs for practical implementations of QKD protocols (rather than theoretic schemes) faces with various problems caused by certain imperfections in apparatus \cite{Gisin,Scarani,nature2016}, which should be taken into account in security proofs.
+Security proofs for practical implementations of QKD protocols faces with various problems caused by certain imperfections in apparatus setups \cite{Gisin,Scarani,nature2016,Xu}, which should be taken into account in security proofs.
 This paper is devoted to the problem of the efficiency mismatch between different threshold single-photon detectors.

-In the BB84 protocol (as well as in other discrete-variable QKD protocols) information is encoded in the polarization or phase of weak coherent pulses simulating true single-photon states.
+In the BB84 protocol (as well as in other discrete-variable QKD protocols), information is encoded in the polarizations or phases of weak coherent pulses simulating true single-photon states.
 Single-photon detectors are used on the receiver side to read the information encoded in such states.
 Ideally, a single-photon detector fires whenever it is hit by at least one photon.
 However, a realistic detector is triggered by one photon only with a certain probability $0<\eta\leq1$, which is referred to as the efficiency of a detector.
 Typical value of $\eta$ for the detectors used in practical QKD systems (based on avalanche photodiodes) is 0.1.
-The detectors based on superconductors have $\eta\approx0.9$, but they are more expensive and require cryogenic temperatures.
+The detectors based on superconductors have $\eta\approx0.9$, but they are more expensive and require cryogenic temperatures \cite{Gisin,Scarani}.